 However:

-No part of this text should be seen as an encouragement to break or illegally circumvent any given law, nor as a specific categorization of any given law as belonging to one of the below categories.
+No part of this text should be seen as an encouragement to break or illegally circumvent any given law, nor as a categorization of any given law into one of the below categories.
 (However, some few general examples are given as necessary illustration.
 Cf. below side-note.)
 I point, in particular, to complications like different parties potentially disagreeing about what categorization is correct, e.g. because of a different view of “unjust” in the first two categories.

 Moreover, resisting an unjust or otherwise unfortunate law is not necessarily best done by breaking it.
 Other means, most notably by lobbying for corresponding law changes, might well be the better pragmatic options.
 (Also see [1] for issues around rule breaking in a less law-centric context.)